 Consists of fees billed for professional services rendered for the integrated audit of the Company's consolidated financial statements and internal controls over financial reporting and quarterly reviews of the interim consolidated financial statements included in quarterly reports and services that are normally provided by EY in connection with statutory and regulatory filings or engagements.
 These services also include accounting consultations related to the impact of changes in rules or standards.
-Fees for 2021 include fees billed for incremental audit activities associated with the acquisition of MoLo Solutions, including valuation work and purchase price testing, internal control testing around business combinations and testing of incremental activity during the November through December stub period.
+Fees for 2021 and 2022 included fees billed for incremental audit activities associated with the November 2021 acquisition of MoLo Solutions, LLC, including valuation work and purchase price testing, internal control testing around business combinations, systems integration testing and testing of incremental activity during the November through December 2021 stub period.